AnikoBorosova/doksi/README.md

 - [ ] Drop any new element into column placeholder - right
 - [ ] Drop a new multicolumn into column placeholder - left
 - [ ] Drop a new multicolumn into column placeholder - right
-- [ ] Drop an existing column into column placeholder - left
+- [ ] Move an existing column into column placeholder - left
-- [ ] Drop an existing column into column placeholder - right
+- [ ] Move an existing column into column placeholder - right

 ## Empty placeholder(for box, fullwidth, column)